LinkedIn’s Sales Navigator gets account mapping to help sales teams identify the right buyers

 LinkedIn launched Sales Navigator back in 2014, two years before Microsoft acquired the professional social network for $26 billion, and in the intervening years it has added a number of new features to the platform, including CRM syncing and a dedicated enterprise plan.

-Sales Navigator is designed to help sales teams find the right people and companies to target by harnessing the vast swathes of business and engagement data LinkedIn holds, while integrations with customer relationship management (CRM) tools such as Salesforce allows them to merge active and prospective sales account data.
+Sales Navigator is designed to help sales teams find the right people and companies to target by harnessing the vast swathes of business and engagement data LinkedIn holds.
+Integrations with customer relationship management (CRM) tools such as Salesforce allow them to merge active and prospective sales account data.

-Sales Navigator will be launching some time this quarter, and will be available to all Sales Navigator subscribers across Professional, Team, and Enterprise.
+Sales Navigator will be launching sometime this quarter and will be available to all Sales Navigator subscribers across Professional, Team, and Enterprise.

-Also coming up this quarter, LinkedIn said that it will be rolling out a new lead creation feature for Enterprise Edition subscribers, enabling them to save new leads to their CRM tool directly from a Sales Navigator lead list.
+Also coming up this quarter, LinkedIn said it will be rolling out a new lead creation feature for Enterprise Edition subscribers, enabling them to save new leads to their CRM tool directly from a Sales Navigator lead list.

-Sales Navigator offers different features across its various tiers, which start at $64.99 per month per user on the professional plan.
-Depending on what a sales teams needs, they can get access to advanced lead and company searches including alerts, while they can also create custom lists, request “warm introductions” from team members, and integrate with their CRM contacts.
+Sales Navigator offers different features across its various tiers, which start at $65 per user per month on the professional plan.
+Depending on a sales teams’ needs, they can get access to advanced lead and company searches, including alerts, and can also create custom lists, request “warm introductions” from team members, and integrate with their CRM contacts.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: